 Plus, if you make your payments on time and make sure your teenager knows what the card should (and shouldn’t) be used for, you’ll likely avoid the pitfalls.

-But you can get a credit card at 16 if a friend or family member makes you an authorized user on their account.
+You can’t get your own credit card account at 16 because the law prohibits issuers from offering credit cards to anyone under 18 years old.
+The only way to get access to a credit card at 16 years old is if a friend or family member makes you an authorized user… read full answer on their account.
 You won’t be responsible for bill payments as an authorized user, but you will build credit as long as the primary cardholder pays on time.
-That’s not the only way to get access to credit in your teens, either.

 Become an authorized user: There’s no minimum age requirement for authorized users.